basetenlabs/truss/docs/develop/configuration.md

 ### environment_variables

 {% hint style="danger" %}
 Do not store secret values directly in environment variables (or anywhere in the config file).
-See the section on secrets below for information in properly managing secrets.
+See the section on secrets below for information on properly managing secrets.
 {% endhint %}

 Any environment variables can be provided here as key value pairs and are